Quantum Optics 2

 Description of exams and course work

-There will be a written exam of 120 minutes duration.
+There will be an oral exam of 30 minutes duration.
 Therein the achievement of the competencies given in section learning outcome is tested exemplarily at least to the given cognition level using conceptual questions and computational tasks.

 For example an assignment in the exam might be: